 Each major in business administration consists of a pattern of prescribed upper division courses.
-The minimum number of units required is stated in the description
+The minimum number of units required is stated in the description of each major.

 Also required as preparation for the major are the lower division prerequisite courses.
-Some majors require additional courses in a prescribed pattern in areas
+Some majors require additional courses in a prescribed pattern in areas other than the major.